Voyz/databay/docs/source/extending/extending_outlets.rst

                 if record.metadata.get('should_print', False):
                     print(record.payload)

 By default a copy of records is provided to outlets in order to prevent accidental data corruption.
-You can disable this mechanism by passing :code:`copy_records=False` when constructing a link, in which case same :any:`list` will be provided to all outlets.
+You can disable this mechanism by passing :code:`copy_records=False` when constructing a link, in which case the same :any:`list` will be provided to all outlets.
 Ensure you aren't modifying the records or their underlying data in your :any:`Outlet.push` method.

 Metadata
 ^^^^^^^^